jup-ag/space-station/docs/3-v6-beta/4-flash-fill.md

 Our team engineered "flash-fill" to allow developers and integrators to utilize the full potential of Jupiter swap with their programs.

 :::info Why Flash-Fill?
-_In order to get the best prices and maximum returned amount for any swaps, Jupiter splits and routes an order across multiple dexes in a single transaction to minimize price impact while prioritizing routes with the lowest prices.
+In order to get the best prices and maximum returned amount for any swaps, Jupiter splits and routes an order across multiple dexes in a single transaction to minimize price impact while prioritizing routes with the lowest prices.
 This results in a single transaction that may involve too many accounts.
 Transactions on Solana has a maximum of 1232 bytes (as of August 2023) and each account would take up 32 bytes.
 On top of that, instruction data would also use up precious bytes.
-As such, the CPI approach would generally fail._
+As such, because the CPI approach has no the ability to use lookup tables to minimize the size of each account, CPI calls to swap via Jupiter would generally fail.

-_Although there is a way to force Jupiter's quote API to limit the number of accounts or simply construct a swap instruction that utilizes a single dex, in doing so, you would sacrifice the best routes - not ideal, hence, flash-fill!_
+Although there is a way to force Jupiter's quote API to limit the number of accounts or simply construct a swap instruction that utilizes a single dex, in doing so, you would sacrifice the best routes - not ideal, hence, flash-fill!

-_Flash-filling allows the use of [Versioned Transaction](https://docs.solana.com/developing/versioned-transactions) in combination with [Address Lookup Tables](https://docs.solana.com/developing/lookup-tables), thus, reducing the "size" of each account from 32 bytes to 1 byte - something we can't do via the CPI approach._
+Flash-filling allows the use of [Versioned Transaction](https://docs.solana.com/developing/versioned-transactions) in combination with [Address Lookup Tables](https://docs.solana.com/developing/lookup-tables), thus, reducing the "size" of each account from 32 bytes to 1 byte - something we can't do via the CPI approach.
 :::